Alegokid07/The-Drawing-Board/contributorREADME.md

     - Github Desktop: https://desktop.github.com/
     - GDLauncher: https://gdevs.io/#downloadContainer

+Additional Note: DO NOT LAUNCH THE INSTANCE BEFORE YOU HAVE COMPLETED EVERYTHING!

 ## Set up the instance

 You will need to set up an instance through your launcher with the latest **1.16.5** Forge.
 This varries from launcher to launcher.
 For GDLauncher: